3:15 p.m. on Tuesday, September 3 through 11:30 a.m. on Friday, September 6, 2019

 555 Canal Street, New Orleans, Louisiana 70130

 Additionally, the Commission will host the Fourth Annual National Seminar for Judges on Federal Sentencing on June 27-28 at the Chicago Hilton.
 The seminar will address implementation of the First Step Act, among other topics.
-Registration information was sent to all district court judges on February 25th.
-Registration closes on May 27, 2019.
-In the meantime, feel free to contact Raquel Wilson with any questions.
+Registration for the Judges Seminar is closed.
+Please contact Raquel Wilson with any questions.

 What topics will you cover?

 This year’s agenda is robust.
 On the first full day of the seminar we’ll cover guidelines that apply to the most common offense types, including firearms, drug trafficking and economic crimes.
 We’ll also cover violent crimes and sex offenses, examining some of the complexities of sentencing involving multiple counts of conviction for those offenses.
 On Thursday, we’ll have a full day’s worth of case law updates, as well as sessions on criminal history and its implications for immigration offenses, career offender status, and eligibility for the safety valve, sentencing involving multiple counts of conviction, sentencing scenarios, and emerging technologies.
 Finally, this year’s session on Racketeer Influenced and Corrupt Organizations (RICO offenses) will feature a panel of practitioners as well as an explanation of how the guideline works.
 On Friday, BOP staff will cover the latest developments related to the First Step Act, and will answer audience questions about programming, designations, custody credit, and much more.